Punktum-dk/das-service-specification/README.md

   - Added link to the gitprint service

 - 1.1 2015-09-02
-  - Migrated to markdown and hosting on Github, no changes to actual content just formatting
+  - Migrated to markdown and hosting on GitHub, no changes to actual content just formatting

 - 1.0 2013-02-25
   - Initial revision